 You can only apply for study leave if your mandatory training on the ESR portal is up to date at the time of applying.
 This applies to both time and any associated expenses.

-You will need to complete the UHP study leave application form, with the appropriate signatures includes and submit to:
+Regardless of whether you wish to claim expenses or not, all study leave time needs to be applied for.
+You will need to complete the UHP study leave application form, with the appropriate signatures included and submit to:

-We will be unable to process expenses if we do not have a study leave application dated prior to the course dates.
+We will be unable to process expenses if we do not have a study leave application on file which was approved prior to your study leave dates.

 NOT COVERED BY STUDY LEAVE BUDGET